cytoscape/cytoscape.js/documentation/md/core/zoom.md

 });
 ```

-For obvious reasons, you can zoom about a position or a rendered position but not both.
+You can zoom about a position or a rendered position but not both.
 You should specify only one of `options.position` or `options.renderedPosition`.

 ## Examples